Modernistic - 1920 to 1940

 International Style 1925 - Present

 Slipping into and alongside the predominant styles of the early 20th century, was Modernistic.
-It consisted of two forms: Art Deco, a popular style for commercial and public building during the 1920’s and 30’s but extremely rare in domestic housing; and Art Moderne, which became the predominate modernistic domestic form.
+It consisted of two forms: Art Deco, a popular style for commercial and public buildings during the 1920s and 30s, but extremely rare in domestic housing; and Art Moderne, which became the predominate modernistic domestic form.
 It was not a house style seen in every neighborhood, but popular enough that examples are scattered throughout the country.

 The house at 13 Regency Drive shares several characteristics of both modernistic and international styles.

-We cannot leave this period without mentioning International Style, also popular during the early 20th century.
-It was concerned more with the building of skyscrapers and modern office buildings than domestic architecture and indeed homes are relatively rare, but it shares some characteristics with the other two and shuns others.
+We cannot leave this period without mentioning the International Style, also popular during the early 20th century.
+It was concerned more with the building of skyscrapers and modern office buildings than with domestic architecture and relatively rare for homes.
+However, it shares some characteristics with the other two and shuns others.

-International style was meant to convey functionalism, that everything within and without the structure was designed to serve its inhabitants, decorative elements were to be discarded.
+International Style was meant to convey functionalism, meaning that everything within and without the structure was designed to serve its inhabitants - decorative elements were to be discarded.
 This functionalism idea would greatly influence American domestic architecture for decades.